IntelliTree/Copyneuter/README.md

   * ...but is automatically licensed to the customer under a permissive license such as MIT/BSD/Artistic
-  * Vendor/customer are free to decide on a case-by-case basis if the license will be //exclusive// to the customer or public/open-source.
+  * Vendor/customer are free to decide on a case-by-case basis if the license will be **exclusive** to the customer or public/open-source.
 The default should be exclusive, however, there should be a simple mechanism to make
     open-source:
       * The customer may declare it should be open-source (which should already